 U.S. Increases Africa Security with Proactive Stance, General Says

-WASHINGTON, March 23, 2007 – A proactive stance in Africa will help to enhance stability and deter terrorist activity in the future, the deputy commander of U.S. European Command said here yesterday.
+WASHINGTON (Army News Service, March 24, 2007) - A proactive stance in Africa will help enhance stability and deter terrorist activity in the future, the deputy commander of U.S. European Command said here Thursday.

-By harnessing security, humanitarian, and diplomatic elements, Army Gen. William E. “Kip” Ward said, EUCOM is working with international partners to enhance the continent’s commerce, education and overall success.
+By harnessing security, humanitarian and diplomatic elements, Gen. William E. "Kip" Ward said, EUCOM is working with international partners to enhance the continent's commerce, education and overall success.